-The PCO is not specifically required to report the presence of damage or the extent of any damage.
-However, if the WDIR indicates the wood-destroying insects are in the wooden members, it must be assumed there is some damage.
+The PCO is not required to report the presence of damage or the extent of any damage.
+However, if the WDIR indicates that wood-destroying insects and their evidence are in the wooden members, it must be assumed there is some damage.
 The WDIR is not a structural damage report.
-Such evaluations should be left to a structural engineer, contractor or other building expert.
-A written report from one of these "experts" can then be attached to the WDIR.
+Such evaluations should be left to a structural engineer, contractor, or other building expert.
 The WDIR will not reveal the presence of or damage by wood-decay fungi (wood rot) or wildlife.
-Though the PCO may be the only individual who goes beneath or in the attic of a structure he is not responsible for reporting everything that may be wrong with the structure.
-Structural and electrical defects and plumbing and roof leaks are not his area of expertise, except as the latter may case conditions conducive to termites.
+Though the PCO may be the only individual who goes beneath, or in the attic of the structure, he is not responsible for reporting everything that may be wrong with the structure.
+Structural and electrical defects and plumbing and roof leaks are not his area of expertise, except as the latter may cause conditions conducive to termites.
 Home inspectors or other contractors must be called to determine the integrity of these building elements.

-The PCO is not responsible for reporting any evidence which may be inaccessible at the time of the inspection.
+The PCO is not responsible for any evidence that may have been inaccessible at the time of the inspection.
 Buyers should take note of the areas listed on the form as inaccessible.
-If you are not satisfied with this, contact the PCO and ask for a more complete inspection and report.

-What happens if evidence of wood-destroying insects is found?
+What happens if evidence of wooddestroying insects is found?

-When a PCO finds evidence of wood-destroying insects (such as termite tubes or cast wings, damage or exit holes from wood-boring beetles etc.) he must report its presence and specific location on the WDIR.
+When a PCO finds evidence of wooddestroying insects (such as termite tubes or cast wings, damage or exit holes from wood-boring beetles etc.) he must report its presence and specific location on the WDIR.
 The report must clearly indicate whether or not the insects have been or are in the wooden members.
-If no evidence of treatment exists, the PCO may submit a bid to treat the structure.
+If no evidence of treatment exists in the case of subterranean termites, the PCO may submit a bid to treat the structure.
 However, this is secondary to the object of the report, i.e., to report the infestation.
-His job is to tell you or your (his) client that the wood-destroying insect infestation is present.
+His job is to tell you, or your (his) client, that the wood-destroying insect infestation is present.
 His obligation is then fulfilled.
 It is up to the seller or buyer to contract for a treatment if necessary.
-If a treatment is performed, a copy of the treatment contract and warranty, if any, must be attached to the WDIR.

-Treatment options vary depending on the insect found, extent of the infestation, whether a previous treatment has been performed and whether or not a warranty is desired.
-Powder post beetle, old house borer and other wood-boring beetle infestations can be treated by application of liquid insecticide to the surface of infested timbers, by controlling excessive moisture in the timbers or, by fumigating the entire structure (rarely recommended).
+If a treatment is performed, a copy of the written agreement and warranty, if any, must be attached to the WDIR.
+Treatment options vary depending on the insect found, the extent of the infestation, whether a previous treatment has been performed, and whether or not a warranty is desired.
+Powder post beetle, old house borer and other wood-boring beetle infestations can be treated by an application of a liquid insecticide to the surface of infested timbers, by controlling excessive moisture in the timbers, or by fumigating the entire structure (rarely recommended).
 Prior treatments for these insects are difficult or impossible to establish.
 Subterranean termites are typically dealt with by applications of liquid pesticides to the soil and voids in masonry foundations, denying the termites access to the structure, or by the installation of termite bait systems.
-Liquid treatment may be partial, sometimes referred to as "spot treatment," or complete.
-If a prior treatment has been performed or if a warranty is not desired, a spot treatment may be satisfactory.
+A liquid treatment may be a complete treatment or a spot treatment.
+If a prior treatment has been performed, or if a warranty is not desired, a spot treatment may be satisfactory.
 However, if the termite infestation is widespread or a warranty is required, a complete treatment of the structure is usually recommended.
 Termite baits have the advantage of requiring much less pesticide and work by eliminating or suppressing the termite colony itself.
-They may, however, take longer to control the infestation and require the payment of quarterly or annual fees to maintain the protection.
+They may, however, take longer to control the infestation and require the payment of guarterly or annual fees to maintain the protection plan.
 The buyer and seller should discuss these options and agree on a treatment plan before the treatment is performed.

-What should be done if the wood-destroying insects have reached the wood?
+What should be done if the wooddestroying insects have reached the wood?